 1. Embrace Technical Trail Projects

 Freeriders want technical trails and are willing to build them to suit their needs.
 The recent growth of unauthorized trail construction with added stunts, drops and other technical trail features proves this.
-If your club builds technical trails - with land manager permission, of course - you'll attract freeriders to trailwork days and other club events.
+If your group builds technical trails - with land manager permission, of course - you'll attract freeriders to trailwork days and other events.

 2. Work with Land Managers to Create Special-Use Technical Trail and Stunt Areas